meken/azure-functions-kafka/README.md

 This repository includes an ARM template that provisions a number of Azure resources to demonstrate the capability.
 The template will create an Event Hub with Kafka endpoints, an Application Insights instance for monitoring the application, a Storage Account and a Function App on the Elastic Premium Plan.

-The Function App has two functions a `producer` that sends every minute a simple message to Event Hub using Azure Functions Event Hub bindings, and a `receiver` that consumes those messages through Kafka APIs and Azure Functions Kafka bindings.
+The Function App has two functions, a `producer` that sends every minute a simple message, and a `receiver` that consumes those messages, through Kafka APIs and Azure Functions Kafka bindings.
 For more information on Azure Functions Kafka bindings, see the [docs](https://github.com/Azure/azure-functions-kafka-extension).

 ## Setup